Why Californians use Fentanyl, and What it Does to Your Life

 Why do People Use Fentanyl?

 It doesn’t seem to make sense, does it?
 If fentanyl is so dangerous, no one would ever want to take it!

 The sad fact is, people use it because it feels good.
 Many Californians want to ‘unplug’ from the constant hustle at the end of the day.
 Guaranteed relaxation and a pleasant numbness sounds appealing…if you don’t consider the sky-high addiction potential and clear chance of a fatal overdose.

 Many fentanyl users are aware of its fatal side effects, but believe that will never happen to them.
-(It will.)
+(Wrong.
+It can, and does.)